-WomenCount is a non-profit political organization that gives women of all generations and backgrounds from around the United States a powerful voice in the political process.
-Our organization has two arms: a 527 that will conduct issue-related campaigns and a PAC that will raise and donate funds to candidates for office.
+WomenCount is a non-profit progressive political organization that gives women of all generations and backgrounds from around the United States a powerful voice in the political process.
+Our organization has three arms: a 527 that launches issue-related campaigns, a 501c4 that conducts political advocacy, and a PAC that raises and donates funds to candidates for office.
+Our main project is WomenCount.org, a crowdfunding platform that enables donors to give to slates of women running at the national and local level.

-WomenCount PAC was created in May 2008, in direct response to calls for Hillary Clinton to bow out of the Democratic presidential primary contest.
-Our first ad, “Not So Fast,” ran in several national and local newspapers and earned enormous press attention, establishing WomenCount PAC as a major voice for women in the presidential campaign and the political process.
+WomenCount PAC was created in May 2008 in direct response to calls for Hillary Clinton to bow out of the Democratic presidential primary contest.
+Our “Not So Fast” ad series ran in several national and local newspapers and earned enormous press attention, establishing WomenCount PAC as a major voice for women in the political process.

-Since then, WomenCount.org has evolved into a watchdog for news about women in politics and has launched three major campaigns to promote greater inclusion of women's voices in the political discourse.
-The first, conducted last August, resulted in language about gender bias being included in the Democratic Party Platform for the first time ever.
-The next campaign, “I’m a woman.
-I have issues” gives women a voice in the political process by encouraging them to tell the personal stories behind the political and social issues that matter most to them.WomenCount's latest grassroots initiative calls for a Presidential Commission on Women.
+Since then, WomenCount.org has evolved into a watchdog for news about women in politics and has launched campaigns to promote greater inclusion of women’s voices in the political discourse.
+They include a successful campaign to include language about gender bias in the Democratic Party platform, as well as a campaign calling for the creation of a Presidential Commission on Women.

 Susie Tompkins Buell – The co-founder of ESPRIT, entrepreneur Susie Tompkins Buell sold her successful business in 1996 and has since become heavily involved in politics.
 A longtime friend and supporter of Hillary Clinton’s, Susie’s main focus as a political activist is to support and encourage women to enter the political arena as she believes the imbalance of men and women in government is the cause of many of our problems.
 She has two daughters and five grandchildren and lives in Bolinas, Calif., with her husband.